sonmarcho/fstar-extended-mode/README.md

 	* `fem-unfold-in-assert-assume` (C-c C-s C-f): unfolds an identifier inside an assertion/assumption.
 The term identifier can be understood in quite a large sense: you can unfold a top-level identifier (i.e.: a definition), but the command will analyze previous pure let-bindings and equalities in postconditions to find a term by which to replace a local variable the user may wish to "unfold".
 In the future, it will allow to rewrite arbitrary terms.
 	* `fem-insert-pos-markers` (C-c C-s C-i): it can be difficult for the above commands to generate correct queries to send to F* for analysis, because the user may be working on a function only partly written and whose holes can be difficult to fill.
 It especially happens when working inside `if .. then ... else ...` expressions or branches of a match.
 In such cases, it can be necessary for the user to help a bit, by indicating which term he wants to analyze, then where to stop the parsing for the query to send to F*.
 If the user calls `fem-insert-pos-markers` then one of the above commands, those commands will use the positition saved by `fem-insert-pos-markers` to find out the term to analyze, and will parse to the current position.

-# Testing the mode
+# Tutorial
-You can test the package by going through the [tutorial file](./FEM.Tutorial.fst).
+You can learn to use the package by going through the [tutorial file](./FEM.Tutorial.fst).
 Note that this file also contains useful tips and tricks, for example workarounds in case the commands fail because of parsing issues.